markmur/markmur/README.md

 ### Hi there 👋

-My name is Mark and I'm a Senior Software Engineer based in Dublin Ireland.
+My name is Mark and I'm a Senior Software Engineer, based in Dublin, Ireland.

 Since 2022, I've been working on Checkout at [Shopify](https://shopify.com).